-All over the UK, in the small towns in London alike festive lovers celebrate Christmas and the winter festive season wonderfully.
+Have you ever done a Christmas scavenger hunt?
+It’s a great festive activity.
+All over the England and the UK, festive lovers celebrate Christmas and the winter festive season wonderfully.
 December, whilst London doesn’t have snow very often, is encrusted with beautiful street light displays, pine bough covered store fronts, carollers echoing on train station platforms and the smell of mulled wine seductively wafting from open pub doors full of chatter.

 Every street has an individual character of twinkling decorations and many have over the top window displays, perfect for the season of excessive enjoyment.
 Some even have pedalo operators dressed as Santa, playing 40s Christmas carols to grannies, who sing their hearts out through the busy roads.

 But, much of the best fun can be found in the details of the London festive season.
 In a month rife with parties, shenanigans and secret santa re-gifting that can leave you feeling a little hollow inside, there are little details that can be spotted in the capital that always make me smile.
 Even through the pain of shopping on Oxford Street.
 To make things more interesting, each year we turn it into a Christmas scavenger hunt.
 Read on for the rules…

 Chestnuts really are roasted on open fires and taste delicious when your cheeks are rosy with frost.
 We always try to find a pub or two with roaring fires, pull on our cozy scarves and order hot drinks spiced with cinnamon, clove and ginger to while away the chilly evenings.
 Christmas carols will be playing in the background and the excited hum of friends chatting only adds to the tidings of comfort and joy.